-Each committee has the authority to approve absences and ask a committee member to resign if in violation of the attendance policy.
+- 1. Each committee has the authority to approve absences and ask a committee member to resign if in violation of the attendance policy.
 Attendance within committees is to follow the same regulations as that of the full commission meetings.
 Specifically, the Commissioner in question shall be subject to resignation from their respective committee, but not the Commission as a whole.
-However, when a member of the executive committee is subject to resignation, the full Youth Commission will have the authority to hold elections for that vacant seat.
+However, when a member of the executive committee is subject to resignation, the full Youth Commission will have the authority to hold elections for that vacant seat; - 2.
+If a Commissioner is removed from their committee for any reason, and they no longer sit on any standing issue committee, they must join another committee to fulfill their requirements as listed in Article VI, Section A.

-(D) Leaves of Absence
+E. Leaves of Absence

-A Commissioner may request a leave of absence, for any reason, of not more than 3 regular Commission meetings, by submitting a written request to the Executive Committee by the Wednesday before a regular Commission meeting.
+- 1. A Commissioner may request a leave of absence, for any reason, of not more than 3 regular Commission meetings, by submitting a written request to the Executive Committee by the Wednesday before a regular Commission meeting.
 The full Commission shall have the power to consider and grant a leave of absence.
-Staff will formally inform appointing officers in the event of a commissioner's leave of absence.
+Staff will formally inform appointing officers in the event of a commissioner's leave of absence. - If an Executive Officer submits a leave of absence and it is approved at a full Youth Commission meeting, a special election shall be held at the next full Youth Commission meeting to fill that officer's role in an interim capacity until the return date listed on their approved leave of absence request.

-Article V - Executive Committee Officer Positions
+V. Executive Committee Officer Positions

-(A) Names & General Purpose of Executive Officers
+A. Names & General Purpose of Executive Officers

-In order to aid in the conduct, efficiency, productivity and joy of the Commission's work of fulfilling its chartered purpose and duties, the Commission shall have the following elected officers, who together shall constitute the Executive Committee: one Chairperson, one Vice Chairperson, one Legislative Affairs Officer, two Outreach and Media Officers.
+In order to aid in the conduct, efficiency, productivity and joy of the Commission's work of fulfilling its chartered purpose and duties, the Commission shall have the following elected officers, who together shall constitute the Executive Committee: one Chairperson, one Vice Chairperson, two one Legislative Affairs Officers, two Communication and Outreach Outreach and Media Officers.

 These officer positions are not purely celebratory.
 Being elected to them does not constitute any kind of victory-in-itself.
-Rather, the purpose of these positions is to aide in the work of the Commission-and not to advance the personal interests, positions and desires of the individuals elected to serve in these positions.
+Rather, the purpose of these positions is to aid aide in the work of the Commission-and not to advance the personal interests, positions and desires of the individuals elected to serve in these positions.